 How was working on projects as a freelancer different from working at a consultancy?

-Working as a freelancer differs substantially from consultancy, and I had to adjust to various aspects of this form of work.
+Working as a freelance consultant differs substantially from traditional consultancy, and I had to adjust to various aspects of this form of work.
 For instance, there is a difference in the final product: in consultancy, it is all about delivering slides as a final ‘product’.
 But for my freelance clients I actually had to go beyond the slides and execute the plans myself as well.

 Working part-time as a freelancer gave me the time and mental space to truly think about what I wanted to do next, which I knew would be entrepreneurial.
 I thought a lot about what kind of new company I wanted to start.
 Freelancing also opens up a lot of space and energy for figuring out what you truly want.
 I would advise any freelancer to always keep room in the agenda, to truly consolidate free time and allow for rest, and contemplation.
 Creativity happens when doing nothing.
 Last but not least, freelancing provided me with more flexibility in my personal life, e.g. spending the mornings with my daughter and further focusing on my passion of electronic music.

-What is the biggest misconception people have about freelancing in strategy or M&A?
+What is the biggest misconception people have about being a strategy / M&A freelancer?

-Simultaneously, the biggest misconception among potential freelancers themselves is the belief that they may struggle to find projects whereas actually most freelancers in strategy and M&A find themselves in the position of having to turn down opportunities for work.
+Simultaneously, the biggest misconception among potential freelancers themselves is the belief that they may struggle to find projects whereas actually most strategy / M&A freelancers find themselves in the position of having to turn down opportunities for work.

 Why did you start Sweav?